 Now it’s your turn

 Let me know how it goes.
-If you have any questions, please email me and let me know how you’ve use these art principles on your spreadsheets.
-Better yet, subscribe to my newsletter as I continue to unpack how art connects with work & life.
-Think Like An Artist At Work.
-It’s really works.
+If you have any questions, please email me and let me know how you’ve used these art principles on your spreadsheets.